rafaelcalcada/rvx/hardware/tests/core/verilator/README.md

-## Example of launching RISC-V Steel using Verilator
+## Example of launching RVX using Verilator

 In some cases it is convenient to write and run testbench using Verilator tools.